 We warmly welcome the involvement of parents in the life of the school.
-In non Co Vid times, parents are invited to attend many school functions, including: masses in school, special assemblies, sports days, plays, christmas productions, carol services and any other seasonal school-based activity.
-We welcome the help of those parents, grandparents, parishioners and friends of the school who offer invaluable assistance in supporting staff within the classroom, in a whole range of activities.
-If you feel that you are able to offer help in any way, we will be glad to talk to you and take advantage of your support.
+Parents are invited to attend all the school functions, Masses in school, special assemblies, sports days, plays, Christmas productions, carol services and any other seasonal school-based activity.
+We welcome the help of those parents, grandparents, parishioners and friends of the school who offer invaluable assistance in supporting staff within the classroom in a whole range of activities.
+If you feel that you are able to offer help in any way we will be glad to talk to you and make arrangements for you to start.

 We have a lively, active and supportive P.T.A. who organise events throughout the year to raise funds for the good of the children in school.
-We hope that all parents will become involved, in some way, with the P.T.A. and enjoy meeting and working with others for the benefit of their children and the school.
+We hope that all parents will become involved in some way with the P.T.A. and enjoy meeting and working with others for the benefit of their children and the school.